sbrookes4/yamanashimaru/README.md

 # yamanashimaru
-html and css for yamanshi maru
+This repo contains the html and css for the Yamanshi Maru.
+The rest is up to you!

+The Yamanashi Maru is for educational and entertainment purposes only.
+Please enjoy the challenge!